Simulating WebSocket connections in Playwright component tests

 - Resource exhaustion from lingering open sockets across parallel test workers, which degrades runner throughput.

 To neutralize these failure modes, initialize the Playwright component test harness with an isolated browser context.
 Configure page.routeWebSocket() using strict URL pattern matching to intercept only the target endpoint, and set explicit connection timeout thresholds to prevent indefinite hanging during CI execution.
 Enforce synchronous connection state guards before component rendering, implement deterministic message queuing to eliminate timing variance, and validate pipeline stability by measuring mock overhead against baseline execution time.
-This baseline guarantees that every test iteration operates under identical network conditions.

 Root Cause Analysis of WebSocket Test Failures